Perhaps I am sensitive. Perhaps I get offended easily.

 There were more to the list – each sounded more and more self-righteous from these seemingly know-it-alls.
 When I confronted some of them, they exclaimed that they were just joking, wondered why would I be so uptight (oh I like this one – why can’t you take a joke?) and circled back to me – perhaps I was only triggered easily due to my insecurities.
 Well, I will tell you honestly – I was insecure growing up.
 Imagine having to fit into both places and understand the unspoken nuances, the jarring cultural differences, the chameleon-like adaptability to fit in, oh, to fit in, the glorious and painful socialisation, of becoming one and of the norm.
 Malaysia remained foreign for the longest time and even today, it befuddles and confuses.

 There are, after all, very slight differences, between respect and jest, humour and rudeness, and ultimately, these differences determine a finality of one’s upbringing.
-Don’t be mistaken though, this post’s focus isn’t about my disappointment or judgment towards said individuals.
+This post’s focus isn’t about my disappointment or judgment towards said individuals.
 I have grown past that.
 People who are closest to me, and whom I hold dearly in my heart have never jested in such manners.

 This post is a reminder to myself, yours truly, that